Making a go of it on a small income

 Use Time with Kids Creatively

 - Sell your TVs (I bet you have more than one, so sell them all!) and put that money in a savings account.
-Sell the DVD player and VCR too.
+Sell the DVD player.
 Spend all that time (and the electricity money) on creative, constructive time with your kids.

 - Don't ever eat out.
 Yes, it's painful, but it will save you money.
 Get used to eating stir-fries and pasta salads with the frozen veggies they sell in Sam's/Costco in big bags.